 I was employed by Robary Software Ltd. as a Software Consultant.
 This gave me my first introduction to the nature of contract work, requiring rapid familiarisation with products, companies and working methods.
 Projects included:

 FORTRAN on DEC VAX, Working in a team comprising both permanent employees and contract staff, to develop a large system for chemical process industry simulation.
 I was Involved in design, implementation, testing and refinement of the product.

 This project for a small industrial manufacturer of building materials was a dBase IV customisation for stock control, resource scheduling and operational management.

 Produced for a large Engineering and Aerospace company, this software converted CPT Turnkey Word Processor format documents to Microsoft Word™, retaining as many of the formatting and style attributes of the original documents as possible.
 The product was written in 'C' and based on IBM PC.

 For a large government organisation, this was a Borland Quattro Pro macro and Paradox PAL customisation for traffic flow modelling.

 This project employed unorthodox uses of spread-sheet technology.
 It required a sophisticated spreadsheet system and a Beta test agreement with Borland to be able to utilise what were at the time, advanced features.

 I prepared and presented training courses for Lotus® 123®, Windows and DOS.

-I started work at Cambridge Interactive Systems Ltd. (Now Computervision) on May 7th 1985 as a Software Engineer.
+I started work at Cambridge Interactive Systems Ltd. (Latterly Computervision, then Prime) on May 7th 1985 as a Software Engineer.
 Projects included: